ListowelAdolwin/video-platform/README.md

 # Video Platform

 Welcome to the Video Platform project!
 This platform was developed for video creators to upload videos to be consumed by video lovers.
-This README serves as a guide to understand the features and functionalities of the Platform.
+This README serves as a guide to understand the features and functionalities of the Platform.<br/>
-Click below to see a live demo of the the project [Video Platform](https://video-platform.onrender.com/)
+Click below to see a live demo of the the project <br/>

-## Project Objective

-The Video Platform aims to provide a video hosting service where creators can upload and share videos exclusively branded to their business.
+[Video Platform](https://video-platform.onrender.com/)

 ## User Requirements